The Best Propane Stoves For Camping And RV Life

 When it comes to pan sizes, I recommend a frying pan up to 12 inches to use with this.
 With an output of 8,000 BTU, you can cook up a big meal on this portable stove.

-What we like about the Gas ONE GS-3400P except for all of its features, is the fact that it requires no setup.
+What we like about the Gas ONE GS-3400P is the fact that it requires no setup.
 Get it out of storage and put it in the table, connect the gas, and you’re ready to ignite.
 This makes it perfect for a van or car camper, as long as it’s used in a ventilated area.
 When done, wipe it off if needed, remove the gas canister, and put it back into storage.
 It’s one of few stoves on today’s list that requires no additional setup.
 We also like that a regulated hose is included for use with propane tanks.

 The unit weighs 3.1 pounds and measures 13.5 by 4.4 by 11.2 inches.
 A carrying case is included with the purchase for easy transport and storage.